isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 **For Larger Areas, Significant Grading, or Soil Movement: **

-* **Renting Equipment (Optional but Recommended for Large Jobs): ** * **Skid Steer Loader / Bobcat: ** For moving large volumes of soil quickly. * **Compact Tractor with Front
-- End Loader: ** Another option for significant earth moving. * **Rototiller: ** To break up compacted soil or mix in amendments before leveling. * **Heavy
-- Duty Rakes and Shovels: ** Broader and stronger tools are needed for heavier work.
+* **Renting Equipment (Optional but Recommended for Large Jobs): ** * **Skid Steer Loader / Bobcat: ** For moving large volumes of soil quickly. * **Compact Tractor with Front-End Loader: ** Another option for significant earth moving. * **Rototiller: ** To break up compacted soil or mix in amendments before leveling. * **Heavy-Duty Rakes and Shovels: ** Broader and stronger tools are needed for heavier work.

 * **String Line and Stakes: ** For establishing grades and ensuring consistent slopes.

 * **Line Level or Laser Level: ** For accurately determining elevation changes and establishing desired slopes.
-A simple builder's level with a tripod can also work. * **Tamper / Plate Compactor (Optional): ** For compacting newly moved soil or sub
-- base materials before laying turf or hardscaping. * **Sod Cutter (Optional): ** If you need to remove existing turf before a major regrading project.
+A simple builder's level with a tripod can also work. * **Tamper / Plate Compactor (Optional): ** For compacting newly moved soil or sub-base materials before laying turf or hardscaping. * **Sod Cutter (Optional): ** If you need to remove existing turf before a major regrading project.

 * **Drainage Materials (if addressing severe drainage): ** Perforated pipe, gravel, landscape fabric for French drains. * **Safety Gear: ** Work boots, gloves, eye protection, ear protection (if using power equipment).